SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![image 66_67_68](https://user-images.githubusercontent.com/90856848/137977807-3c040055-e028-4849-baad-9dee3aa85fff.png)

-<br> We have created a table to show contributions of Sales Manager to Gross Margin; however, this value is an aggregate over the entire period spanning the model.
+<br> 🚩We have created a table to show contributions of Sales Manager to Gross Margin; however, this value is an aggregate over the entire period spanning the model.
 We would like to breakdown on Order Date to better interpret the yearly contributions of each Sales Manager to
 Gross Margin

 ![Image 68](https://user-images.githubusercontent.com/90856848/137977889-82e2fef3-063f-4512-858f-6644f5f06728.png)